 No. Students wishing to work clinically must fulfill ASHA's requirements for certification by completing a separate graduate program in speech-language pathology (master's degree) or audiology (clinical doctorate).
-At the UW, the Core or Medical Speech-Language Pathology master’s degree program or the Doctor of Audiology degree program provide students with the necessary content for clinical certification eligibility and practice.
+At the UW, the Core or Medical Speech-Language Pathology master’s degree program provide students with the necessary content for clinical certification eligibility and practice in speech-language pathology.

 How many students are in the Speech and Hearing Sciences PhD program?

 We have one of the largest Ph.D. programs in the country, with approximately 18-20 doctoral students.